-One the condition of feeling one’s emotional and psychological identity as male or female to be opposite to one’s biological sex.
+The condition of feeling one’s emotional and psychological identity as male or female to be opposite to one’s biological sex.

 In fact, most people have never even heard of it.
 Individuals with this condition identify or framed their gender identity with those of the opposite sex.
 For me, I never knew the term existed until my adult years.
 When looking back on my teenage years, I would try anything and everything to help relieve the feelings of gender dysphoria.
 This feminization included nail polish, make-up, cross-dressing, and grooming.
 I carried these habits into my adult years until the anxiety of the dysphoria just got too difficult for me to handle.
 These shortcuts only made my desire greater to transition.
 At the time, I just chalked it under a generalized anxiety disorder, not knowing that gender dysphoria was a diagnosis of its own.
-The disconnect between my gender identity and gender presentation continued until I raised the white flag and called it was it was: Gender Identity Disorder or Gender Dysphoria.
+The disconnect between my gender identity and gender presentation continued until I raised the white flag and called it was: Gender Identity Disorder or Gender Dysphoria.

-By understanding the depths of this disorder and knowing that feminization wasn’t enough, I began to research Transgender and Transexual to help bring language to what I was experiencing.
+By understanding the depths of this disorder and knowing that feminization wasn’t enough, I began to research Transgender and Transsexual to help bring language to what I was experiencing.
 Starting with the idea of gender dysphoria helped me get proper perspective the on the subject and direct me to the help I needed to transition.

 Consistent feeling of being in the wrong body